-UK Prime Minister announces intent to end Rwanda Scheme News
+UK PM announces intent to end Rwanda migrant relocation scheme News

 derwiki / Pixabay

-UK Prime Minister announces intent to end Rwanda Scheme
+UK PM announces intent to end Rwanda migrant relocation scheme

-UK Prime Minister Keir Starmer announced Saturday that his government will end the Rwanda scheme introduced by the Sunak government, saying in a press conference that the scheme was “never a deterrent” and was ineffective.
+UK Prime Minister Keir Starmer announced Saturday that his government will end the controversial Rwanda scheme introduced by the Sunak government, saying in a press conference that the scheme was “never a deterrent” and was ineffective as a migration policy.

-The Rwanda scheme, introduced by the government to deter migrant boats arriving in the UK, faced significant controversy and was ruled unlawful by the UK Supreme Court in 2023 as it violated obligations under the European Convention on Human Rights.
+The scheme, introduced by the Conservative government to deter migrant boats arriving in the UK, provided for the removal of illegal immigrants and asylum seekers to Rwanda, a “safe third country” in east Africa while their claims were processed.
+It faced significant controversy and was ruled unlawful by the UK Supreme Court in 2023 as it violated obligations under the European Convention on Human Rights.
 However, the High Court recently ruled the scheme lawful prior to the general election.

 Mr. Justice Chamberlain, in the matter brought by the FDA trade union against the Cabinet Office, dismissed the challenge and ruled that civil servants can refuse to follow instructions contrary to domestic law, but there is no such obligation to refuse to follow instructions which have been deemed unlawful under international law.
 He says that “any such rule would make it practically impossible for a minister to act contrary to international law.”
 Parliament declared Rwanda a safe country in April 2024.